amirbrd/website/content/project/bicycle-shared-infrastructure/index.md

 ### implementation
 In order to secure cycling safety, usually 3 steps should be taken:

 1. Slow down the car traffic to maximum 30 km/h - this should be also with signs and enforcement and with physical measures like narrowing the street, speed bumps (less recommended) and other traffic calming measures.
-The lower speed should increase the safty of pedestrians and cyclist alike (Kim, et al., 2007)
+The lower speed should increase the safety of pedestrians and cyclist alike (Kim, et al., 2007)

-2. Give cyclists the Legitimacy - this can be done with signs such as "Cyclist may use full lane" and on-road sharrow-like markings in the middle of the street.
+2. Give cyclists the Legitimacy - this can be done with signs such as "Cyclist may use full lane" and on-road sharrow-like markings in the middle of the road.
+Important: Use this measure on slow, low traffic volume streets.
+I have seen places (mainly in the U.S.) where sharrows are implemented on a wide, fast lanes. in these cases, a separated bike lane, or cycle path should be installed.

 Now            |  Proposed
 :-------------------------:|:-------------------------:
 ![](/img/ben_maimon.JPG)  |  ![](/img/ben_maimon_after.jpg)

 3. Contraflow cycling - make it possible for cyclists to ride both ways in one-way streets.
 This has been proven as a safe measure and by itself functions as a traffic calming measure.
 This method is currently the default measure for one-way streets in France and Belgium.
+Again, implement on slow, low traffic volume streets.

 Now            |  Proposed
 :-------------------------:|:-------------------------: